jimmyangel/morinricardo/content/post/2018-04-14-howl-recent-wildfires-spotlight.md

 The data for this 'spotlight' comes from the Geospatial Multi-Agency Coordination or [GeoMAC](https://www.geomac.gov/).
 [GeoMAC](https://www.geomac.gov/) is a federal multi-agency program that disseminates information about wildfires in the United States.
 The program collects fire location and perimeter data from a variety of sources such as field reports, GPS data, and infrared imagery taken from airplanes and satellites.

 For each incident recorded, [GeoMAC](https://www.geomac.gov/) keeps a collection of fire perimeter data (i.e., reports) as they are collected over time.
 The data is updated regularly and for current/active incidents it is available almost in real-time.
 For example, the [2017 Eagle Creek fire](https://inciweb.nwcg.gov/incident/5584/) has 20 reports filed between September 3rd (just one day after the fire started), through October 3rd, and each report was available almost immediately after submitted.

-_A note of caution: Due to the tactical nature of the [GeoMAC](https://www.geomac.gov/) data, there might be inconsistencies and substantial variations across reports.
-Locations and perimeters are approximate, and the [GeoMAC](https://www.geomac.gov/) team makes it quite clear in their site that the data is provided for informational purposes only and do not necessarily represent the 'official' incident locations and perimeters._

 ### Accessing the Recent Wildfire Perimeters 'Spotlight'